Project Award Amount $50,000

 PICT provides access to the full suite of Biomedical Imaging Research Support Services, which facilitate the use of cutting edge imaging technologies and ensure that research studies requiring these capabilities are conducted to their full potential.

-Who's Eligible: UCSF faculty including adjunct and professional research series (assistant, associate and full professors).
+Who's Eligible: UCSF Faculty including adjunct and professional research series (assistant, associate and full professors) and specialists.
 Please note that two faculty members are required in order to apply, one from RBI and another from HDFCCC.

-Who's Not Eligible: Instructors, Specialists and post doctoral fellows are not eligible.
+Who's Not Eligible: Post Doctoral Fellows are not eligible.